 The Baby’s body continues to straighten while the embryonic tail disappears.
 Their paddle-like hands and feet are beginning to transform as little fingers and toes are ending up being more visible.
 Baby likewise has ear lobes and the real idea of their nose can be seen in profile.
 The child’s eyelids continue to form and cover more of the eyes.

 The head has corrected and is more totally developed and the ears are continuing to grow, making the child look more human.
 Plus, toes are visible, and all of the baby’s vital organs, like the heart, brain, kidneys, liver, and lungs, have actually begun to develop.

 The arms and legs in your soon-to-be-fetus are likewise spontaneously moving now that minuscule muscles are beginning to establish, though you won’t feel your small dancer for a minimum of another month or 2.

-Infant’s heart and the arterial system continue to establish while the bones of the ribs and breast bone are taking shape.
-Baby’s pancreas, liver, and bile ducts are also forming at this stage.
+The baby’s heart and the arterial system continue to establish while the bones of the ribs and breast bone are taking shape.
+The Baby’s pancreas, liver, and bile ducts are also forming at this stage.